pghydro/pghydrotools/README.md

-# QGIS PgHydroTools Plugin - PgHydro Extension Interface to PostgreSQL/PostGIS
+# QGIS PgHydroTools Plugin - PgHydro Tools Interface for PgHydro Extension for PostgreSQL/PostGIS

-QGIS PgHydroTools Plugin is an interface used in QGIS to activate all functionality of PgHydro Extension to PostgreSQL/PostGIS.
+QGIS PgHydroTools Plugin is an interface used in QGIS to activate all functionality of PgHydro Extension for PostgreSQL/PostGIS.

+To use this plugin, you have to install the PgHydro extension for PostgreSQL/PostGIS at https://github.com/pghydro/pghydro

 # STATUS

 ## Branches

-The master branch reflects the current 2.0 release.
-The develop branch reflects the 2.1-dev
+The master branch reflects the current 2.0.1 release.
+The develop branch reflects the 2.0.2-dev

 # INTRODUCTION